Professor – Department of Radiation Physics, The University of Texas MD Anderson Cancer Center

 M.Sc. – Physics, McGill University, QC, Canada, 2009

-The aim of Dr. Kertzscher’s research has since 2010 been to facilitate real-time treatment verification for patients undergoing brachytherapy, by means of radiation measurement technology that is accurate, and safe and practical for the clinical staff to operate.
+Since 2010, the aim of Dr. Kertzscher’s research has been to facilitate real-time treatment verification for patients undergoing brachytherapy, by means of radiation measurement technology that is accurate, and safe and practical for the clinical staff to operate.
 During his time at MD Anderson (2014-2017), Dr. Kertzscher and Dr. Beddar developed a new generation of scintillation detector systems based on miniature inorganic scintillation detectors (ISDs).
-The ISD system has undergone further characterization and optimization for hospital use at Aarhus University Hospital, Denmark, where it is now incorporated for routine in vivo dosimetry during PDR and HDR brachytherapy.
-In vivo dosimetry in brachytherapy using the novel ISD system is further investigated within a consortium between Aarhus University Hospital, MD Anderson and University of Laval, Canada.
+The ISD system has undergone further characterization and optimization for hospital use at Aarhus University Hospital, Denmark, where it is now incorporated for routine in vivo dosimetry during pulsed dose rate (PDR) and high dose rate (HDR) brachytherapy.
+In vivo dosimetry in brachytherapy using the novel ISD system is further investigated within a consortium between Aarhus University Hospital, MD Anderson, and Université Laval, Canada.

 Landon Wootton, Ph.D., DABR

-Ph.D. - Medical Physics, University of Texas GSBS at Houston, TX, 2014
+Ph.D. – Medical Physics, University of Texas Graduate School of Biomedical Sciences at Houston, TX, 2014

 B.S. – Physics, University of Texas at Austin, TX, 2008

 Dr. Wootton is currently an Acting Assistant Professor in the Department of Radiation Oncology at the University of Washington School of Medicine in Seattle where he completed his residency.
-His role there includes a wide arrange of clinical and educational responsibilities and research largely focused around modeling the department’s clinical neutron therapy system (CNTS) fast neutron beam and developing treatment planning tools around it.
+His role there includes a wide range of clinical and educational responsibilities, and his research largely focuses on modeling fast neutrons using the department’s clinical neutron therapy system (CNTS) and developing CNTS treatment planning tools.